 Not surprisingly, adventurous chocolatiers and brewers are finding ways to include cocoa in some of their more inspired recipes.

-There are a couple of things to bear in mind when using cocoa in brewing:
+There are a couple of things we need to be aware of when using cocoa in brewing:

-One, cocoa is not shy, so be careful.
+One, cocoa is bold not shy, so be careful.

 Two, not all ales are man enough to cope with the intense flavours that cocoa brings.

 Balance! ease off on the dark malts at the same rate at which you add the cocoa and the results should be good.